Adult Education and Literacy

 - 16 year olds must have a court order and a copy of a valid photo ID

 - 17 years with parental permission form, an official withdrawal form from school, and a copy of a valid photo ID

 - Must live in Lone Star College Adult Education and Literacy Program Service Area, which encompasses the Harris county, Montgomery county, and Walker County.

 - Find out your service area

-- Must take the BEST Plus test
+- All ESL/El Civics students must take the BEST Plus test

-- Must take the TABE test
+- All GED Prep/Transitions students must take the TABE test

 - No children allowed in the testing area or in classes